 Maplesoft is a supporter of this initiative and has connected with this movement through the sponsorship of MPE events.
 Supporting MPE 2013 is part of Maplesoft’s commitment, as part of its 25th anniversary celebrations, to support initiatives that promote the use of mathematical and scientific tools.

-University mathematics professor, composer and guitarist, Kenneth Rubenstein, is a long time Maple user whose work is on display at IMAGINARY.
+University mathematics professor, composer and guitarist, Kenneth Rubenstein, is a long time Maple user whose work was displayed at IMAGINARY.